fbundle/sorts/README.md

 The original Coquand's algorithm can be found in `obsolete/coquand/1-s2.0-0167642395000216-main.pdf`, the implementation in Haskell is at `obsolete/coquand/app/Main.hs`, the implementation in Lean4 is at `obsolete/Coquand.lean`

 I respectively added type universes, inhabit, annotated type, and desugaring for application of untyped lambda.

+## PARSER COMBINATOR

+Parser Combinator is a procedure to write parser

+one of the best tutorial out there from tsoding [https://youtu.be/N9RUqGYuGfw](https://youtu.be/N9RUqGYuGfw)